joelewiss/GradeChecker/README.md

 ## Joe's Grade Checker
 Parses grades from a Pearson ParentConnect website into a easily readable format and can output to multiple sources

+### Todo List and Problems
+- All requests are made with a custom UserAgent
+- Implement a logging system and add a quiet option (no console output)
+- Fix retreiving grades with multiple students on one profile
+    - Find a way for the program to automatically select a student given a name
+    - Produce output for more than one student (maybe?)
+- Fix retreiving grades when there are less than the expected number of classes (at the begining of the quarter)